ericksgmes/projeto-pw2/README.md

    - Open **Postman**.
    - Use the routes described in the **`rotas.html`** file to test the available endpoints of the webservice.

+### Accessing Swagger Documentation

+The project includes Swagger UI for easy visualization and testing of the API.
+To access the Swagger documentation:

+1. Ensure that the **Apache** server is running in **XAMPP**.
+2. Navigate to `http://localhost/resturante-webservice/swagger-ui/dist` in your web browser.
+3. The Swagger interface will provide detailed documentation of all available endpoints and allow you to test them directly from the browser.

 ### Available Endpoints

 The endpoints provide CRUD operations for managing various aspects of the restaurant, such as: